Yueqiao12Zhang/SonicHand/README.md

-# Project Summary: Gesture-to-OSC Controller
+# SonicHand: Gesture-to-OSC Controller

 Updated: 2026-04-14
+- SonicHand is a final project by Yueqiao Zhang for MUMT306 in McGill University.

 ## What This System Does